qteatime/crochet-docs/system/security/why.rst

 outside of a phone or a web browser.
 The problem is that you're not really just running a video game, or a spreadsheet application, or a text editor; rather, you're giving full, unsupervised control over your computer to the application you're running.
-Anything you *can* do in your computer, so can the application.
+It's like letting someone you don't know sit at your computer and use it while you go outside to buy some snacks.
+Anything you *can* do in your computer, so can the applications you run.

 Things are a bit less grim in most mobile phones today.
 Instead of giving applications free-reign over your mobile device, phone